Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Summary of Previous Results on Computing Tori and Manifolds

 Ignoring the invariant $\theta_{p}$ component of the extended phase space and making a slight abuse of notation, we have $F:\mathbb{R}^{4} \rightarrow \mathbb{R}^{4}$ and $K:\mathbb{T} \rightarrow \mathbb{R}^{4}$.
 Equation \eqref{invariance} implies that $K$ is an invariant 1D torus of $F$.
 Hence, basing our study on the stroboscopic map $F$ is more efficient than solving for tori invariant under the flow of the ODE, since we reduce the phase space dimension from 5D to 4D and the dimension of the unknown invariant tori from 2D to 1D.
-This is the approach we take in the remainder of this study.
+This greatly reduces the computational cost of representing functions and objects, as well as of calculations involving them.
+Thus, we use this approach in the remainder of this study.